Become an Environmentally Aware Diver this Earth Day

-There is nothing quite like having a dinner of fresh fish gilled over a BBQ while you are relaxing on a beach.
+There is nothing quite like having a dinner of fresh fish grilled over a BBQ while you are relaxing on a beach.

 While many divers choose to entirely omit seafood from their diet, there are others who love seafood and don’t want to give it up.
-Over fishing is one of the biggest threats to reefs world-wide and an enormous strain is being put on once healthy fish stocks to supply our never ending demand.
-If giving up seafood is something you could never image doing, at least avoid eating reef fish, and try to stick only to the sustainable options.
+Overfishing is one of the biggest threats to reefs worldwide and an enormous strain is being put on once healthy fish stocks to supply our never-ending demand.
+If giving up seafood is something you could never imagine doing, at least avoid eating reef fish and try to stick only to the sustainable options.